mayconfsbrito/codility/README.md

 # codility
-Solutions of my lessons on http://codility.com
+Solutions of my lessons on http://codility.com using Mono and C# 6